mayank1008-tech/ecommerce-backend-spring-boot/README.md

 * GitHub: [@mayank1008-tech](https://github.com/mayank1008-tech)

 ---
-*This project was built for educational purposes to demonstrate a Spring-boot e-commerce monolithic architecture.*
+*This project was built for educational purposes to demonstrate a Spring-Boot e-commerce monolithic architecture.*